hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 **Capture:** A pack expansion expression _captures_ a value (or type) pack parameter the value (or type) pack parameter appears as a sub-expression without any intervening pack expansion expression.

-Furthermore, a pack expansion expression also captures all type pack parameters captured by the types of its captured value pack parameters.
+Furthermore, a pack expansion expression also captures all type parameter packs captured by the types of its captured value parameter packs.

-For example, say that `x` and `y` are both value pack parameters and `T` is a type pack parameter, and consider the pack expansion expression `foo(x, T.self, (y...))...`.
-This expression captures both the value pack parameter `x` and type pack parameter `T`, but it does not capture `y`, because `y` is captured by the inner pack expansion expression `y...`.
+For example, say that `x` and `y` are both value parameter packs and `T` is a type parameter pack, and consider the pack expansion expression `foo(x, T.self, (y...))...`.
+This expression captures both the value parameter pack `x` and type parameter pack `T`, but it does not capture `y`, because `y` is captured by the inner pack expansion expression `y...`.
 Additionally, if `x` has the type `Foo<U, (V...)>`, then our expression captures `U`, but not `V`, because again, `V` is captured by the inner pack expansion type `V...`.

 **Typing rules:** For a pack expansion expression to be well-typed, two conditions must hold:

-1. The types of all value pack parameters captured by a pack expansion expression must be related via same-shape requirements.
+1. The types of all value parameter packs captured by a pack expansion expression must be related via same-shape requirements.

-2. After replacing all value pack parameters with non-pack parameters that have equivalent types, the pattern expression must be well-typed.
+2. After replacing all value parameter packs with non-pack parameters that have equivalent types, the pattern expression must be well-typed.

 Assuming the above hold, the type of a pack expansion expression is defined to be the pack expansion type whose pattern type is the type of the pattern expression.

 **Evaluation semantics:** At runtime, each value (or type) pack parameter receives a value (or type) pack, which is a concrete list of values (or types).
 The same-shape requirements guarantee that all value (and type) packs have the same length, call it `N`.
 The evaluation semantics are that for each successive `i` such that `0 ≤ i < N`, the pattern expression is evaluated after substituting each occurrence of a value (or type) pack parameter with the `i`th element of the value (or type) pack.
 The evaluation proceeds from left to right according to the usual evaluation order, and the sequence of results from each evaluation forms the argument list for the parent expression.

-For example, pack expansion expressions can be used to forward value pack parameters to other functions:
+For example, pack expansion expressions can be used to forward value parameter packs to other functions:

 ```swift
 func tuplify<T...>(_ t: T...) -> (T...) {